 Over the same week, the Non-Commercial Speculative sector of this market increase their net long position within the market by 0.02% to register a new net long position of 20,303 Lots which is the equivalent of 5,755,811 bags.
 This net long position has most likely been very marginally increased, following the period of mixed but overall softer trade that has since followed.

 The latest Commitment of Traders report from the London Robusta coffee market has seen the Speculative Managed Money Sector of this market switch their net long position to a net short sold position within the market over the week of trade leading up to Tuesday 13th.
 October; to register a new short position of 6,600 Lots.
 This net long position is the equivalent of 1,100,000 bags and has most likely been switched following the period of mixed but overall softer trade that has since followed.

 The January 2021 to December 2020 contract arbitrage between the London and New York markets narrowed yesterday; to register this at 46.86 usc/Lb.
 This equates to 44.19% price discount for the London Robusta coffee market.

-The Certified washed Arabica coffee stocks held against the New York exchange were seen to increase by 7,921 bags yesterday; to register these stocks at 1,273,486 bags.
-There was meanwhile a smaller in number 2,986 bags decrease to the number of bags pending grading for this exchange; to register these pending grading stocks at 49,623 bags.
+The Certified washed Arabica coffee stocks held against the New York exchange was seen to remain unchanged on the day, to register these stocks at 1,119,923 bags, with 93.70% of these certified stocks being held in Europe at a total of 1,049,613 bags and the remaining 6.30% being held in the USA at a total 70,310 bags.
+There was meanwhile a larger in number 12,184 bags increase to the number of bags pending grading for this exchange; to register these pending grading stocks at 49,638 bags.

 LONDON ROBUSTA US$/MT NEW YORK ARABICA USc/Lb.